 What are the types of plastic ?

 According to chemical behavior, plastic are divided in two categories:

-ABS, polycarbonate (PC), polyethylene (PE), polypropylene (PP) and polyvinyl chloride (PVC) are thermoplastics.
+2. Theroplastics can retain their original shape after heating.
+They are softer and less rigid in nature. e.g ABS, polycarbonate (PC), polyethylene (PE), polypropylene (PP) and polyvinyl chloride (PVC) e,t,c

 What is injection moulding?

-Injection molding is thermoplastic (ABS, PC, PE, PS, Nylon) manufacturing process to achieve high production rate.
+Injection molding is a plastic manufacturing process to achieve high production rate.

-During injection moulding molten thermoplastic is injected into a mold and a high pressure is applied.
-Desired plastic shape is achieved inside the mold.
+During injection moulding molten thermoplastic is injected into a mold and high pressure is applied.
+As a result desired plastic shape is achieved inside the mold.
 After solidification of molten plastic, finished part it is injected out of mold.

 What are common Injection Moulding defects?

-Short shot, Flow marks, Flow lines, Sink marks, Warpage, Voids, Flash, Knit lines and Burn marks are commonly found injection moulding defects.
+Commonly found injection moulding defects are Short shot, Flow marks, Flow lines, Sink Marks, Warpage, Voids, Flash, Knit lines and Burn marks.
+You can check in detail about injection molding defects and how to control them here.